 Jaguar I-Pace review

 The Jaguar I-Pace pretty much defined a new segment of luxury electric SUVs, one that’s now also populated by the Audi e-tron and Mercedes EQC; the Tesla Model X came before all of these but is much larger and more akin to an MPV by traditional standards.
+The I-Pace may have been one of the first, but now there are a lot of cheaper electric SUVs including the Volvo XC40 Recharge P8 and Ford Mustang Mach-E - so can the Jaguar still stand out?

 If you’ve somehow managed to avoid the noise Jaguar has been making about the I-Pace, here’s a quick recap.
 The SUV is the first car to be based on the firm’s new ‘skateboard’ architecture, one that is for fully electric cars only and will go on to underpin a whole family of future Jag EVs.